Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Timberwolves

 - Gordon's opponents, the Timberwolves, have one of the fastest offensive tempos, ranking seventh, averaging 104 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- The Timberwolves are the 18th-best defensive team in the NBA, allowing 115.8 points per game.

-- Giving up 44.7 rebounds per game, the Timberwolves are the 22nd-ranked team in the league.
+- On the boards, the Timberwolves have given up 44.7 rebounds per game, which puts them 22nd in the NBA.

-- The Timberwolves give up 25 assists per game, 10th-ranked in the NBA.
+- The Timberwolves are the 10th-ranked squad in the league, giving up 25 assists per game.

-- The Timberwolves are the 16th-ranked team in the NBA at allowing threes, giving up 12.3 made 3-pointers per game.
+- Conceding 12.3 made 3-pointers per game, the Timberwolves are the 16th-ranked squad in the NBA.

 Aaron Gordon vs. the Timberwolves